Twins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and the Minnesota Twins will meet Cody Bellinger and the Chicago Cubs on Saturday at Target Field, at 2:10 PM ET.
+The Minnesota Twins and Carlos Correa will take the field against the Chicago Cubs and Ian Happ on Sunday at 2:10 PM ET, in the final of a three-game series at Target Field.

-The Cubs are +145 moneyline underdogs in this matchup against the favorite Twins (-175).
-The total is 7.5 runs for this game (with -115 odds to hit the over and -105 odds to go under).
+The favored Twins have -110 moneyline odds to win against the underdog Cubs, who are listed at -110.
+The over/under is 7.5 runs for the game (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.